ntwigs/tailorwind/README.md

 }
 ```

-Fully animated and ready to rumble - with the power of the all might framer-motion.
+Fully animated and ready to rumble - with the power of the all mighty framer-motion.
 Just slap one of those motion components right in there and watch that component purr. 🧶

 ## Hey oh!
 Missing feature alert 🚨
-You might end up in a corner where you need a bit more functionallity.
+You might end up in a corner where you need a bit more functionality.
 This teeny tiny lib is just supposed to do the absolute necessity to get the component declaration show on the road.
 If you're looking for a more [styled-components](https://styled-components.com/) type of wibe - I'd direct you right on over to: [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component).
-That's also a teeny tiny library that's just a tad bit larger - but also does a tad bit more. 🍻 So check that out before wrecking havoc over here with your silly little feature requests. 💙
+That's also a teeny tiny library that's just a tad bit larger - but also does a tad bit more. 🍻 So check that out before wreaking havoc over here with your silly little feature requests. 💙

 </br></br>